 Field to Fork

-Locally grown food is as close to home as it gets for some students at Assiniboine Community College (ACC).
+Locally grown food is as close to home as it gets for some students at Assiniboine Community College.
 At the college’s North Hill Campus in Brandon, they can stroll over to the 3.2-acre plot or 2,800 square foot sustainable greenhouse to check out what’s growing, even in the coldest winter months.
 Many of the fruits, veggies, herbs and sprouts will make their way to a dinner plate, but not before being part of exceptional learning opportunities along the way.

-Through a combination of education, research, and outreach, ACC is finding new ways to improve food security at various socio-economic levels and do its part to help build healthier and stronger communities—an approach the college has dubbed ‘field to fork’.
+Through a combination of education, research, and outreach, Assiniboine is finding new ways to improve food security at various socio-economic levels and do its part to help build healthier and stronger communities—an approach the college has dubbed ‘field to fork’.
 That’s an ambitious goal, but the concept has already taken root in the curriculum for students in horticulture and hospitality programs.

 Faculty and their students in the college's Horticultural Production and Food Sustainability programs investigate energy use and productivity inside different types of greenhouse models, use fertilizers to extend the shelf life of onions, and determine best practices in composting and compost use in various food production systems.